eXist-db/existdb-saml/README.md

 To enable IDP-initiated SSO (default off) set `accept-unsolicited` to true.
 To force IDP-initiated clients to a certain URI, specify this URI in `force-relaystate`.
+The following settings allow to turn off certain SAML verification aspects for debugging.
+For production systems, leave all of them at the default value `true`, turning them off violates the SAML specification.
-`idp-verify-issuer` can be turned off to disable issuer verification mandated by the SAML standard.
+* `verify-issuer` - disable issuer verification
-`idp-verify-signature` can be turned off to disable XML signature verification mandated by the SAML standard.
+* `verify-signature` - disable XML signature verification
+* `verify-reqid` - disable request ID verification

 In the `<crypto>` element, set a unique password in `hmac-key`.